 Did your South Pacific cruise visit Rangiroa?
 I certainly hope you got to experience the awesome snorkeling in the beautiful lagoon.
 I’m standing in the warm tropical waters of French Polynesia giggling as hundreds of colorful fish flit around me in the crystal clear water.
 I’ve never seen anything like it.
 When I stand up […]

-Boomer Travel Adventures in Loreto Bay National Marine Park
+Boomer Travel Fun in Loreto Bay National Marine Park

 Legendary marine conservationist Jacques Cousteau called Mexico’s Sea of Cortez, “the world’s aquarium.”
 The beautiful Pacific Coast body of water that shimmers 50 shades of blue is located in Loreto Bay National Marine Park, a UNESCO World Heritage site.
 Guest contributor, Nancy D. Brown, explored the area on a sponsored trip with Islands of Loreto […]

 Swimming with Stingrays in Moorea

 Swimming with stingrays is our favorite South Pacific cruise excursion.
 Period.
 Alan and I have experienced this fun adventure twice in Moorea, while snorkeling in Bora Bora, with more opportunities to come as we travel often in the South Pacific.
 This water adventure is doable for most baby boomers.
 If you can […]